NuttidaLab/rnn_oddball/README.md

 conda activate tf2
 ```
 This environment uses Python 3.6 and TensorFlow 2.6.2.
 For additional details on training requirements, please refer to the spikeRNN repository: https://github.com/rkim35/spikeRNN

+Installation typically takes ~3–4 minutes on a standard workstation (e.g., 4–8 CPU cores, ≥16 GB RAM) but may vary depending on internet speed and package download times.